spacemeshos/docs/docs/experimental/node-split.md

 ### Running the PoC without Docker

-Use the attached configs, replicate the command line and run the binary files:
+Use the attached configs, replicate the command line, and run the binary files:

 1. Download the most recent release of node-split-poc go-spacemesh from the [releases page](https://github.com/spacemeshos/go-spacemesh/releases) and look for `node-split-poc` releases.
 2. Extract the archive and copy the config files (*.json)